TRCR 49th Annual Mine Reclamation Symposium 2026

 The British Columbia Technical and Research Committee on Reclamation proudly presents:

-B.C.’s 49th Annual Mine Reclamation Symposium (Registration coming early spring)
+B.C.’s 49th Annual Mine Reclamation Symposium (Registration now online)

 When: September 21st to 24th, 2026